 Penobscot Marine Museum Founded in 1936, PMM is Maine's oldest maritime museum and boasts an extensive collection of maritime artifacts, art, photographs, and more that preserve and celebrate Searsport's and Maine's rich maritime history.
 Their online offerings include an extensive photography database, online exhibits and information about their permanent and temporary collections.

 Learning Maine Public's The Learning Space.
 Video lessons created by Maine teachers.
 Maine Public/PBS Learning Media MedlinePlus children's page: health and wellness learning and information.
 Learn something new at Khan Academy.
 Scholastic Learn at Home: a free digital learning hub for with daily learning journeys from pre-K to grades 6–9+, covering ELA, STEM, science, social studies, and social-emotional learning.
 Rosetta Stone is offering up to 250 hours of language learning in 24 languages free to all K-12 students for three months.
 Lessons can be worked online or downloaded for offline use.
 Pronounciator is another language learning platform, available through the Digital Maine Library.
-National Digital Equity Center free online classes on various computer basics topics GCF Global free online learning for technology basics, career skills, reading and math, and more.
+National Digital Equity Center free online classes on various computer basics topics.
+GCF Global free online learning for technology basics, career skills, reading and math, and more.
+Raising Readers Parent and Community Resources: tip sheets, early literacy information, and tons of helpful links.
+Innoculation Science Short videos that "inoculate" against misinformation and persuasion online.

 Homeschooling HSLDA - Homeschool Legal Defense Association.
 Information on laws and regulations.
 HOME - Homeschoolers of Maine "Lighting the way for Maine homeschoolers since 1990."
 Homeschool groups and coops in Maine (some may not be current) Check Facebook for groups of homeschoolers in your area.
 Books in our collection Our homeschooling resource document, with tips on getting started.
 Learn from Home resources from Community Learning for ME, for families and preK to grade 12 students.